dotnet/sourcelink/docs/Readme.md

 The following Source Link packages are currently available:

 - Microsoft.SourceLink.GitHub (depends on Microsoft.Build.Tasks.Git package)
-- Microsoft.SourceLink.VSTS.Git (depends on Microsoft.Build.Tasks.Git package)
+- Microsoft.SourceLink.Vsts.Git (depends on Microsoft.Build.Tasks.Git package)
-- Microsoft.SourceLink.VSTS.TFVC (depends on Microsoft.Build.Tasks.TFVC package)
+- Microsoft.SourceLink.Vsts.Tfvc (depends on Microsoft.Build.Tasks.Tfvc package)

 Each SourceLink package depends on the corresponding source control package.
 Referencing a SourceLink package makes the dependent source control package also referenced, thus providing the other source control features to the project.